 The College Question

-This May, tens of thousands of college graduates will walk across the stage to receive a diploma; at the same time, high school students will complete their last full month of school before summer.
+Every May, tens of thousands of college graduates will walk across the stage to receive a diploma; at the same time, high school students complete their last full month of school before summer.
 May is an important month on the academic calendar.
 Both high school and college students are making long-term financial decisions that can affect their future for decades to come.
 While many young people choose to enroll in a four-year degree program following high school, others decide to delay their degree or pursue trade school.
 Each path has its own financial pros and cons.

 College After High School